 Below: 1st photo - Note the hair on the leaf stalk and the veins.
 2nd photo - Seed capsules from the fertile female flowers.
 3rd photo - Note the bristly white hair on the stem.

 Notes: Great Ragweed is found throughout the U.S. except Alaska and Nevada and it appears in most of the lower Canadian Provinces.
 Within Minnesota there are some widely scattered counties where it has not been found, principally in the central part of the state.
 There are three ragweed species native to Minnesota: Western or Perennial ragweed, A. psilostachya; Common Ragweed, A. artemisiifolia, and this species.
 Several other species are of historical note only.
-Only Common Ragweed is found in the Eloise Butler Wildflower Garden.
+Only Common Ragweed is found today in the Eloise Butler Wildflower Garden.
+Giant Ragweed was in the Garden at the time of Martha Crone's 1951 census.

 Pollen: The male florets of Ragweed are said to produce up to a billion grains of pollen per large plant, which is carried far and wide by the wind, making the pollen of this plant the bane of hay fever sufferers.
 Wetter years produce more pollen.
 If allowed to grow in fields it starves out plants near to it.